 Did you know France is separated from the UK by just 18 nautical miles at the narrowest part of the Channel, between Dover and Calais?
 Multiple daily ferries make this straightforward, speedy journey, but no need to depart from Dover if you’re travelling by sea – from Plymouth to Brighton, many other British ports are connected to France by both __Brittany Ferries and P&O Ferries__, with a range of crossing times (including overnight) either as a foot passenger or with your car.
 Look up your route options and book online now.

 A car is probably the best way to explore France in total freedom – make sure you read our dedicated guide to driving in France before you set off.

-The extensive and highly centralised French rail network is without doubt the most practical form of transport for travelling around the country, with every major city boasting a comprehensive network of services to its suburban areas.
-Towns are linked by TER (Trains Express Régionaux) trains with major cities served by high-speed TGV (Trains à Grande Vitesse) services.
+The extensive, centralised French rail network is without doubt the most practical form of transport for travelling around the country, with every major city boasting a comprehensive network of services to its suburban areas.
+Towns are linked by TER (Trains Express Régionaux) trains, while major cities are served by high-speed TGV (Trains à Grande Vitesse) services.

 From London, take the Eurostar direct from St-Pancras to Paris, Lille, Lyon, Avignon or Marseille, before connecting to the TGV or TER for any onward journeys.
 In many cases you’ll only need to make one change of train, meaning less hassle and more time to sit back and enjoy the French scenery.

 Those wishing to travel by train with their car can choose the Eurotunnel option, with Channel crossings taking just 35 minutes between Folkestone and Calais.
 A car is probably the best way to explore France in total freedom – make sure you read our dedicated guide to driving in France before you set off.

 Voyages-sncf.com is your European rail expert.
 Trains from London to Paris, onward connections throughout France and rail passes can all be booked via their website or call centre.